Updated November 2014

 NOTE: NCSL provides links to other Web sites from time to time for information purposes only.
 Providing these links does not necessarily indicate NCSL's support or endorsement of the site.

-* Latest available federal costs statistics were from 2007 data, All other figures are more recent, as noted.
+* Latest available population figures are from CDC "National Diabetes Statistics Report, 2014."
+The official federal costs statistics are from 2007 data, All other figures are more recent, as noted.